Andy4495/GitHub-Actions-and-act/README.md

   - Note that you also need to create a file named `mlc_config.json`.
 - [arduino-lint][15]
   - Used with libraries published to the Arduino library manager to confirm that they meet the Arduino Library Spec rules.
+  - This workflow as written does not work with `act` because it requires the `GITHUB_TOKEN` secret which `act` does not supply by default.
+This could be fixed with a little extra code and some local setup, but I don't find this necessary because the [arduino-lint tool][33] can be easily run directly from the command line:

+    ```shell
+    arduino-lint --verbose --compliance strict --library-manager update
+    ```

 - [markdownlint][16]
   - Used to validate "clean" markdown code.
   - Note that you also need to create a file named `markdownlintconfig.json`